CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 ### Considerations

 - Volume mounts and other Pod details are subject to change between releases.
-- The custom sidecar features are currently in `Alpha`.
+- The custom sidecar features are currently feature-gated.
 Any sidecar Containers, as well as any settings included in their configuration, are added and used at your own risk.
 Improperly configured sidecar Containers could impact the health and/or security of your PostgreSQL cluster!